Share your momentos and memories of festivals past!

 Z) Contemporary Archaeology and Activism in Latin America

-CIIVAC, by Alejandra Korstanje) Pasado y el Presente son una unidad, no existen el uno sin el otro
+CIIVAC (Colectivo Interdisciplinario e Intercultural de los Valle Altos Catamarqueños), by Alejandra Korstanje Pasado y el Presente son una unidad, no existen el uno sin el otro

 Y) From local communities to emergent presents

-Euzimar Gomes & Tiago Muniz) Bem viver e modos de vida em comunidades locais no Baixo Amazonas
+Euzimar Gomes, Celso Sanchez & Tiago Muniz Bem viver e modos de vida em comunidades locais no Baixo Amazonas

 X) Archaeology and Heritage in Metropolis from global south

-Alejandra Saladino e Gusthavo Gonçalves Roxo) Arqueologia do inevitável, o que não é, mas pode ser no e pelo Cais do Valongo (Rio de Janeiro, Brasil)
+Alejandra Saladino & Gusthavo Gonçalves Roxo Arqueologia do inevitável, o que não é, mas pode ser no e pelo Cais do Valongo (Rio de Janeiro, Brasil)

 HAZ LA ARQUEOLOGÍA (CONTEMPORÁNEA) GRANDE DE NUEVO